 where in the first line we used Eq.~(\ref{app:single;sub:sph;eq:dot}) with both tensors in the laboratory-fixed frame, and in the second line we transformed $\bm{d}$ to the molecule-fixed frame using Eq.~(\ref{app:single;sub:sph;eq:T}).
-We stress that $d_q$ and $\mathcal{E}_p$ are inputs to the calculation.
+Here $d_q$ and $\mathcal{E}_p$ are the inputs of the calculation.
 The matrix elements of Eq.~(\ref{app:single;sub:dc;eq:Hdcpq}) then read

 where $\mel{j\,k\,m}{D^{1*}_{p,q}}{j'\,k'\,m'}$ is given by Eq.~(\ref{app:single;sub:sph;eq:DcJKM}).